-Minors in both studio art are offered.
-Students should carefully select courses for the minor that correspond with their interests or strengthen skills needed for art related careers in communications, design, business, recreation, therapy, arts management and other creative fields.
+Minors in both studio art and art history are offered.
+Students should carefully select courses for the minor that correspond with their interests or strengthen skills needed for art-related careers in communications, design, business, recreation, therapy, arts management and other creative fields.

 Minor(s): Art, Studio Art